 As HTA bodies globally begin to focus on sustainability aspects of new healthcare technologies, Pharmaceutical and Medical Device companies need to be clear on the environmental value of their products.
 This includes assessing the evidence that they currently have and the evidence they need to generate to address healthcare system priorities.

-Pharmaceutical and Medtech companies should also plan how they will communicate the environmental value of new technologies in a format that resonates with decision-makers, for instance, through value propositions.
+Pharmaceutical and Medtech companies should also plan how they will communicate the environmental value of new technologies in a format that resonates with decision-makers, such as through value propositions.
 These are areas where Petauri Evidence can help.

 Nordic countries are also leading on sustainable procurement initiatives.
 There have been examples where tenders have been awarded on environmental sustainability criteria, rather than price [10].
 As such, it is important that global market access teams explore the environmental value of products and gather relevant evidence, as this may be a key element in local value propositions in some markets.